County General Hospital

-Amelia looked like she’d just swallowed something particularly fowl, but didn’t utter a word in objection.
+Amelia looked like she’d just swallowed something foul, but didn’t utter a word in objection.
 She nodded and uttered a single ‘yes, sir’ before her superior shuffled out the room.
-He didn’t offer a reason, but Amelia had a feeling she knew why he had left in such a hurry.
+He didn’t offer a reason, but Amelia believed she knew why he’d left in such a hurry.
 Matthews was reporting to their superiors.

 “Who’s Dr Hassebroek?”
 Everett asked rising to his feet and staring at the doorway that the other agent had just vacated.

 “He’s a doctor we keep on staff.
 He’s a bit of an ass, but you get used to him.”